Confusopoly: A group of companies with similar products who confuse customers instead of competing on price and quality.

 For a confusopoly to exist, an industry needs to make it costly or time-consuming for consumers to become well-informed.

 Sometimes quality evaluation is easy.
 Buying a Pepsi and Coke and tasting them both takes only a few minutes and almost no money.
 For this reason, the soda industry can’t easily confuse consumers about quality.
 On the other hand, purchasing cell phones with all the major providers and comparing the quality of the providers would be incredibly time-consuming and expensive.
-Similarly, doing research to understand the quality of the hardware behind each provider’s network would take specialized skills and a lot of effort.
+Similarly, doing research to understand the quality of the hardware behind each provider’s network would take specialized skills and a lot of work.

 Accordingly, the mobile phone service industry is likely to be a confusopoly while the soda and bread industries are almost certainly not going to be confusopolies.